-- Shirtless Scene / Sexy Soaked Shirt: Yes, at the same time.
+- Sexy Soaked Shirt/Shirtless Scene: Yes, at the same time.
 Bond and Wai Lin under a shower.
-Equal opportunity fanservice.
+Equal opportunity fanservice!

 - Shoot the Hostage: Henry Gupta.
 Oddly, it's not Bond who does this, even though Bond had taken him as hostage, but Carver, since he had outlived his contract.

-- Shower Scene: Bond and Wai Lin end up under an ourdoor shower during their Chained Heat sequence.
+- Shower Scene: Bond and Wai Lin end up under an outdoor shower during their Chained Heat sequence.

-- Sink The Life Boats: Carver orders the surviving sailors from the HMS Devonshire machine-gunned.
-This is so their deaths can be blamed on the Chinese, and the fact that any survivors would contradict his story.
+- Sink The Life Boats: On Carver's orders, Stamper shoots the surviving sailors from HMS Devonshire, so that their deaths can be blamed on the Chinese, and the fact that any survivors would contradict his story.

 - Take the Wheel: Bond and Wai Lin, further complicated by the fact that they are on a motorcycle and handcuffed together.

 - Teeth-Clenched Teamwork: Played with; after Bond and Wai Lin are captured by Carver's goons, he's eager to be her ally, but she is resistant to the idea at first.
 She later accepts being his partner after they determine what Elliot's Evil Plan might be at her safehouse.

 - Theme Tune Cameo: Amusingly, snippets on the score not of the Sheryl Crow theme, but by the k. d. lang one on the end credits (since score composer David Arnold co-wrote that).